Twiddlle/acl-nest/readme.md

 ```

 ### Custom validation function
-You can specify and override you validation logic if you need it.
+You can specify and override your validation logic if you need it.
-Just specify function for validation same as it is in register module action.
+Just define the function for validation the same as it is in the register module action.
 ```typescript
 @Controller()
 export class YourController {